Southeastern University (Washington, D.C.): Closure

 Three months before the university was notified it would lose accreditation, Southeastern received $1.5 million from the District of Columbia to fund improvements intended to prevent the school's loss of accreditation.
 Efforts by the D.C. government to recover the funding after the school lost accreditation were unsuccessful.

-Elaine Ryan replaced Charlene Drew Jarvis as university president on March 31, 2009 after Jarvis had been president for 13 years.
+Elaine Ryan replaced Charlene Drew Jarvis as university president on March 31, 2009, after Jarvis had been president for 13 years.
 Prior to losing accreditation, the university was negotiating a merger with Graduate School USA (formerly Graduate School, USDA), also based in Washington, D.C.

 In May 2014, the Shakespeare Theatre Company announced plans to redevelop the former site of Southeastern University at 501 Eye Street SW into an actors' campus.
-These plans fell through and the campus building was demolished and the space turned into a parking lot.
+These plans fell through.
+The campus building was demolished and the space became a vacant lot.